mbecker20/monitor-guide/readme.md

 This is a guide to launch monitor-periphery, which is a client to enable communication between your instance and monitor-core, a centralized monitoring platform.

-This guide assumes your instance is running Ubuntu. if it is not using Ubuntu please contact me (Becker).
+This guide assumes your instance is running Ubuntu or Red Hat.
+If it is not using one of these please contact me (Becker).

 The first step is to install docker.
 There is a convenience script for this, which can be used by cloning the monitor guide repo: